mongodb/docs/source/faq/replica-sets.rst

 Yes.

-For example, a deployments might keep a :term:`primary` and :term:`secondary` in an East-coast data center along with a :term:`secondary` member for disaster recovery in a West-coast data center.
+For example, a deployment may maintain a :term:`primary` and :term:`secondary` in an East-coast data center along with a :term:`secondary` member for disaster recovery in a West-coast data center.